The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 Step 4.
 Now Create a CSV Mapping File to Import PST Files

-Once, you have imported all the required local PST files to the Azure Storage location in your organization, now you have to create a CSV file specifying the destination user mailboxes, PST files path, name, etc in order to import them safely to Outlook 365.
+Once, you have imported all the required local PST files to the Azure Storage location in your organization, now you have to create a CSV file specifying the destination user mailboxes, PST file path, name, etc. to import them safely to Outlook 365.

 - You need to download a copy of the PST Import mapping CSV file on your computer.